simp/simp-doc/docs/user_guide/Troubleshooting/My_Services_Are_Dying.rst

 Most security guides that have been published on the Internet strongly suggest disabling all services that are not necessary for system operation.
-However, to list every possible service that may be controlled by the chkconfig type on a given system in a manifest would not be useful and would bloat the memory space of the running Puppet process.
+However, to list every possible service that may be controlled by the ``chkconfig`` or ``systemctl`` on a given system in a manifest would not be useful and would bloat the memory space of the running Puppet process.

 As an alternative solution, the SIMP Team implemented the svckill module that runs with every Puppet run.